1. What is the difference between sql direct and other JDBC activities?

 27. What is the use of durable subscribers?

-Durable subscribers are those who can subscribe messages at later point of time whenever they are active.
+Answer: Durable subscribers are those who can subscribe to messages at a later point of time whenever they are active.

-28. What is difference between GUI Mode, Console Mode and Silent mode of installation?
+28. What is the difference between GUI Mode, Console Mode and Silent mode of installation?

-GUI mode: In this mode we can install in graphical mode, and well instructed steps guide us to install.
+Answer: GUI mode: In this mode, we can install in graphical mode, and well-instructed steps guide us to install.

-No need of change any folder permissions in this mode.
+No need to change any folder permissions in this mode.